jakearchibald/idb-keyval/README.md

 * `dist/idb-keyval.mjs` is a valid JS module.
 * `dist/idb-keyval-iife.js` can be used in browsers that don't support modules. `idbKeyval` is created as a global.
+* `dist/idb-keyval-iife.min.js` As above, but minified.
+* `dist/idb-keyval-iife-compat.min.js` As above, but works in older browsers such as IE 10.

 ## Updating from 2.x